Collagen sits on a throne of lies

 Linn claimed dieters would lose seven to 15 pounds in just the first week, a total of 20-25 pounds the first month, the same amount the second month, and 16-18 pounds per month thereafter.
 “Even people who don’t start off needing to lose many pounds can also expect that spectacular drop in the first month,” he wrote.
 “Some have hailed it as a breakthrough in the battle against obesity,” wrote the Times.

 The protein-replacing supplement was called Prolinn, in Linn’s book, though it quickly spawned imitators.
-Prolinn was, per Linn, "With no carbohydrates or fats and fifteen grams of protein, a two-tablespoon portion of Prolinn contains sixty calories,” Linn wrote.
+Prolinn, per Linn, had "no carbohydrates or fats and fifteen grams of protein," and "a two-tablespoon portion of Prolinn contains sixty calories.”
 The Times described these supplements as “enzyme hydrolized [sic] collagen,” made from “fibrous protein collagen that is found in a variety of animal tissues and then converted in laboratories to a vaguely gelatinous liquid.”
 The idea was that dieters would consume only this supplement, and it would let them lose all their body fat, while the Prolinn would keep them from breaking down their muscle.

 By the end of 1977, ten women following a “liquid protein diet” had died, their deaths attributed to heart irregularities; 16 more deaths were suspected to be connected.
-A spokesman for the FDA called it “a top regulatory priority.”
+A spokesman for the FDA called investigating these deaths “a top regulatory priority.”
 Dr. Robert Linn hit back a few weeks later, calling the accusations “premature.”
 The director of the CDC testified that he suspected some of the deaths were due to starvation, because the diet provided them with only 300 calories per day.
 Sure enough, a 1980 study published in the New England Journal of Medicine found that liquid protein diets were associated with cardiac arrythmias.
-A 1981 study in the American Journal of Medicine found that the liquid protein diet caused a significant loss of minerals in the body, mostly in the kidneys, such that it wouldn’t necessarily be detectable through blood tests.
+A 1981 study in the American Journal of Medicine found that the liquid protein diet caused a significant loss of minerals in the body, mostly in the kidneys, in a way that wouldn’t necessarily be detectable through blood tests.

 Soon enough, though, the controversy was forgotten.
 By 1989, the Times was writing about the liquid protein diet again, calling it “the diet of the stars,” even as it mentioned that 60 deaths ended up attributed to it in the '70s.
 Collagen had been unleashed upon the world, and its wobbling mass wasn't going back into the bottle.

 The supplement mentioned, the “enzyme hydrolized collagen,” was and is still made from connective tissue (tendons and ligaments), skin, and bones—basically all the parts leftover once the animal’s been stripped of its meat.
 But what is collagen, really?
-It is true that collagen is composed of amino acids.
+It is true that collagen is composed of amino acids, just like all protein.
 But protein and amino acids and collagen are not all interchangeable, and it’s not as simple as “gather up enough amino acids”, yada yada, “ta-da, protein.”

 To understand what “getting our dietary amino acids can look like,” let’s take a 100-gram serving of chicken breast.
 How much of each amino acid does it have?
 Going down that list of the nine essential aminos, 100 grams of chicken breast has: